icanbwell/fhir-server/security.md

 });
 ```

-Python:

 We recommend using the FHIR Client SDK: https://github.com/icanbwell/helix.fhir.client.sdk

-### 5. Access Control via user and access scopes
+### 5. Access Control via user, access and patient scopes

-FHIR Server has two mechanisms to control access:
+FHIR Server has three mechanisms to control access:

 1. Control access by resource
 2. Control access by security tags
+3. Control access by patient data graph

-Both mechanisms are implemented using the scopes mechanism in SMART on FHIR.
+All above mechanisms are implemented using the scopes mechanism in SMART on FHIR.

 When a user authenticates with the FHIR server they pass in a token they have received after authenticating with OAuth Server.
 See above for details.